alfredpenha/business-lawyers/functional_requirements.md

 - Discipline data is provided by a trusted source and flagged for display when present.
 - Save/bookmark uses existing Avvo account system; social logins are federated via OAuth and do not auto-post to networks.
 - Logged-in state is assumed available (account menu, notifications, saved items, asked questions, reviews, sign out); authentication UX itself is out of scope except for redirects from save/bookmark flows.
+- Design assets (e.g., Figma or equivalent) are provided and cover the required states for directory, profile, Pro CTAs, chat, and message intake; implementation follows these designs.
 - CI/CD and containerization are assumed to be in place (build/test/deploy pipelines using containerized services); establishing the pipeline itself is out of scope.